 The API mandate of your company needs to be tailored to the environment and culture that is established — but it should stretch it a bit, so you get the necessary changes, with the dev team, the architecture team, and the strategists of ecosystems and platforms.

 It is not an easy task, to define effective API rules.
 If you don’t know how to get started or you are stuck, then sign up below and get the free mini-eBook “The Thinking behind the Amazon API Mandate”.

 Mini-eBook: The Thinking behind the Amazon API Mandate

 This eBook is a detailed breakdown of the ideas and concepts that make the API mandate so effective and successful at Amazon.
 It can help you to transfer these ideas to your company.
-You will get the eBook for free after signing up below.

 Also published on Medium.